-Contact details (z.B., E-Mail, telephone numbers).
+Contact data (e.g., e-mail, telephone numbers).

 Meta/communication data (e.g., device information, IP addresses).

-CATEGORIES OF AFFECTED PERSONS
+CATEGORIES OF DATA SUBJECTS

-PURPOSE OF PROCESSING
+PURPOSE OF THE PROCESSING

 Provision of the online offer, its functions and contents.

-Answering contact requests and communicating with users.
+Answering contact requests and communication with users.

-The “controller” is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+Controller” means the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.

 RELEVANT LEGAL BASES

-COOPERATION WITH PROCESSORS OF ORDERS AND THIRD PARTIES
+COOPERATION WITH PROCESSORS AND THIRD PARTIES

 If we commission third parties with the processing of data on the basis of a so-called “order processing contract”, this is done on the basis of Art.
 28 DSGVO.